-The prenatal genetics team provides care for women who are currently pregnant or are planning a pregnancy.
+The prenatal genetics team provides care for people who are currently pregnant or are planning a pregnancy.

 Common reasons for referral include

-- Advanced maternal age (women who are 35 or older at delivery)
+- Advanced gestational age (people who are 35 or older at delivery)

 - Personal or family history of a birth defect, genetic condition, or intellectual disabilities